warlockBC5000/ITN106-FALL2023/OS_Concepts.md

 Processes, Threads, scheduling, memory management, inter-process communication, synchronization, I/O management, virtualization, remote procedure calls using one example (Platform: Windows 11 OS)

-Let's explore the relationship between various operating system concepts using Windows 11 as our platform.
 We'll use the example of a web browser, such as Microsoft Edge, to illustrate these concepts.

 1. **Processes and Threads:**
    - In Windows 11, a process represents an independent program or application, like Microsoft Edge.